 Argentina is a country with a great diversity of beautiful national parks.
 Parks with fascinating glaciers, waterfalls, mountains, deep green forests, beautiful lakes and a unique marine life, with penguins, whales and sea lions.
 You can hike, go horseback riding, take a boat trip, climb mountains and even glaciers, or just enjoy the breathtaking surroundings.
 I visited most of these parks many times over the last 15 years and always love coming back.
 In this article I’m taking you to the most beautiful national parks in Argentina, including an overview with things to do and the best time to visit.

-This National Park is located in Patagonia, the southern part of Argentina.
+Los Glaciares is one of the most spectaculair Argentina National Parks.
+This Park is located in Patagonia, the southern part of Argentina.
 It is one of the most spectacular areas of the country.
 You will find impressive glaciers, crystal clear glacier lakes, impressive mountain ranges and the rugged and desolate plains that Patagonia is so famous for.

 Visit the Perito Moreno glacier